opensearch-project/dashboards-observability/Using-Docker.md

 ## Run the docker compose
 The [docker-compose](docker-compose.yml) file represents a simple assembly of an OpenSearch cluster with two nodes and an opensearch dashboard that has the updated image with the latest changes in this plugin.
+> This is a test only docker compose that should not be used for production purpose - for such use cases please review this [link](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/)

+### Option 1 (All from docker)
 run `docker compose up -d` to start the services and once the service is up and running you can start testing the changes.

+### Option 2 (Combined Docker & Dashboard)
+run `docker compose up -d opensearch` to only run the OpenSearch engine - in this case the dashboard has to be run manualy using `yarn start --no-base-path` command in the root dashboards path `./OpenSearch-Dashboards/`

 > Note that the OpenSearch version also must correspond to the OpenSearch-Dashboards version